making sense of tax obligations

 • Taxpayer identification number (e.g., Social Insurance Number for Canadian individuals)

-Are there any exemptions from these new rules?
+Are there any exemptions from these rules?

 Notable trusts exclusions include: